Skip to main content

 Creating an intermediate CA

 Select Infisical CA and press Continue.
-This option chains the intermediate CA to a root or intermediate CA managed by Infisical.Set the Parent CA to the root CA created in step 1 (or any other existing root or intermediate CA) and configure the intended Valid Until and Path Length fields on the intermediate CA; feel free to use the prefilled values.pki install infisical caHere’s some guidance on each field:
+This option chains the intermediate CA to a root or intermediate CA managed by Infisical.Set the Parent CA to the root CA created in step 1 and configure:

-• Valid Until: The date until which the CA is valid in the date time string format specified here.
-The date must be within the validity period of the parent CA.
+• Valid Until: Must be within the validity period of the parent CA.

-Press Install to chain the intermediate CA to the root CA. This creates a Certificate Signing Request (CSR) for the intermediate CA, creates an intermediate certificate using the root CA private key and CSR, and imports the signed certificate back to the intermediate CA.pki casYou’ve successfully created a Private CA hierarchy with a root CA and an intermediate CA. Now check out the Certificates section to learn more about how to issue X.509 certificates using the intermediate CA.
+Press Install to chain the intermediate CA to the root CA. This creates a CSR, signs it with the root CA, and imports the certificate.You’ve successfully created a Private CA hierarchy.
+Now check out the Applications section to learn more about issuing certificates.

 FAQ